ima-eky/100-days-of-code-course/day-20-and-day-21/README.md

 #### Class used (from turtle import Turtle,Screen)
 - Turtle
 - Screen
--Other modules in this directory were used(by importing them) in main.py.Read more on [Python Modules](https://www.w3schools.com/python/python_modules.asp)
+- Other modules in this day's directory were used(by importing them) in main.py.Read more on [Python Modules](https://www.w3schools.com/python/python_modules.asp)

 ## Prerequisites